American Academy of Child & Adolescent Psychiatry (AACAP)

 American Psychiatric Association (APA)

-The American Psychiatric Association (APA) is the medical specialty society representing 36,000 psychiatrists in the U.S. and from around the world.
+The American Psychiatric Association (APA) is the medical specialty society representing 37,400 psychiatrists in the U.S. and from around the world.
 APA, founded in 1844, is the largest and longest-serving psychiatric medical association.
-Its member physicians work together to ensure humane care and effective treatment for all persons with mental disorders, including intellectual disability and substance use disorders.
+Its member physicians work together to ensure humane care and effective treatment for all persons with mental disorders, including substance use disorders.
 APA is the voice and conscience of modern psychiatry.
+Its vision is a society that has available, accessible quality psychiatric diagnosis and treatment.
 APA members are medical specialists who are psychiatrists or in the process of becoming psychiatrists.

 APA works to:

-■ Promote the highest quality care for individuals with mental disorders
+■ Promote the highest quality care for individuals with mental illnesses, including substance abuse use disorders, and their families

 ■ Promote psychiatric education and research